 The U.S. Department of Energy spends about $6 billion a year on managing waste left from the production of nuclear weapons.

-"The temporary solutions DOE has used for decades to contain radioactive waste at Hanford have limited lifespans," said Sen. Ron Wyden, an Oregon Democrat and frequent Hanford critic.
+"The temporary solutions DOE has used for decades to contain radioactive waste at Hanford have limited lifespans," said Sen. Ron Wyden, D-Ore., a frequent Hanford critic.
 "The longer it takes to clean up Hanford, the higher the risk will be to workers, the public and the environment."

-Thousands of workers at Hanford were told to stay home as efforts began to plug the 400-square-foot (37-square-meter) sinkhole in the earth over the unoccupied storage tunnel.
+Meanwhile, thousands of workers at Hanford were told to stay home as efforts began to plug the 400-square-foot (1,300-square-kilometer) hole that opened up in the earth over the unoccupied storage tunnel.

 Officials said they detected no release of radiation and no one was injured in the collapse, though thousands of workers were forced to take shelter for several hours as a precaution.
 The cause of the collapse was not immediately known.